 |1/3 cup||1/4 cup plus 4 teaspoons||2 3/4 fluid ounces|

 |1 liter||1 quart plus 1/4 cup||4 1/4 cups|

 Note that the measurements above are volume measurements, not weight.

 Using the metric system spares us the confusion between volume and weight.
 If you're really looking to be precise, most digital scales let you set your units to be grams or ounces and easily switch between them.

 Probably the most useful kitchen measurement to remember is that a tablespoon is equal to three teaspoons.
 You'll need to know this anytime you want to cut a recipe in half and discover that you don't have a half-tablespoon on your measuring spoon set.

 A couple of things you can do in that case.
 First is to know that half a tablespoon is 1 1/2 teaspoons.
-And second is to get yourself a set of measuring spoons, like this one, that does have a half-tablespoon on it.
+And second is to get yourself a set of measuring spoons that does have a half-tablespoon on it.

 As for pints, you usually only see something described in pints if it's a dairy product.
 Milk, cream, cottage cheese, ice cream, half and half and so on are typically packaged in pints.
 Certain deli salads, such as macaroni salad, potato salad and so on, are also packaged in pints.
 And, of course, when ordering a beer, a pint is the standard unit.